jsafrane/scratch/storage-tests.md

 * Add a new test job that will run tests for all volume plugins incl. iSCSI and Ceph.
 This requires multiple changes covered in the chapter below.

 ### New job for volume plugin tests.
 As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag to be skipped on platforms that don't provide Ceph or iSCSI client utilities and/or kernel modules.
-No job provides these utilities
+No job provides these utilities and the tests don't run.

 In order to run these tests, we need:
 * **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.
 Kubelet already has a way howto run these mount utilities in containers instead on host, see below.

 * **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
 This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes in`SynchronizedBeforeSuite`.
-All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS volumes.
+All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS volumes using pods from the DaemonSet.

 * **Create a new job `pull-kubernetes-gce-volumes`** that:
 	* Installs Ubuntu cluster with`MountContainers` alpha feature enabled